Kluang: Branch

+Administration areas (zones)

+As of 2025, Kluang town is divided into 22 zones represented by 22 councillors to act as mediators between residents and the city council.
+The councillors for the 1 April 2024 to 31 December 2025 session are as below:

 Geography

-Kluang is located in the centre of Johor.
-As it is located in the centre of the state, most major urban areas in Johor state are within 90 minutes drive time distance.
+Kluang is located in the centre of Johor, a 90-minute drive from most urban areas in the country.

 Kluang town lies in an area of undulating hills.
-The highest point is Gunung Lambak, a 510m tall mountain and one of the southernmost mountains in the Malaysian main range which lies not far from the town.
+The highest point is Gunung Lambak, a landmark 510 m (1,673 ft) mountain and which lies at the eastern oustkirts of the town.
 In the eastern part of the district lies the Gunung Belumut Recreational Forest.

+The Kluang Municipal Council's administrative area, where the town is located is approximately 126.57 square kilometers (327.8/sq mi).

 Kluang is landlocked and has no seafront.
 The Mengkibol River runs through the centre of the town while the Melantai River runs through the eastern part and the Sembrong River runs through the western part.

-Urban sprawl in Kluang over the last three decades from the 1970s to 2000 has seen Kluang expand in a horizontal fashion, roughly along the major roads leading west to east.
+Urban sprawl in Kluang from the 1970s to 2000 has seen Kluang expand in a horizontal fashion, roughly along the major roads leading west to east.
 The town centre itself has more than tripled in size in terms of the number and land area occupied by commercial and retail buildings in that time.
 Many acres of rubber and oil palm plantations have been re-developed into housing estates.

 Demographics

 As of 2010, total population of Kluang District was 319,629 people.
 In 2000, the population growth was 1.48%.

+As of 2022, the population of Kluang District was 323,762 residents out of four million statewide, with 55.4% of them being male.